Barbara Katz Law

 After the death of a family member, clients are often unsure how to handle the deceased person’s (or decedent’s) affairs.
 Questions often arise, such as “What should I do with her Will?” or “My mother died without a Will – what should I do?”

-The probate process in Georgia can be very quick and simple, as long as the decedent had executed his Last Will & Testament; in fact, probate can be avoided completely if the decedent created a revocable living trust.
-(Both of these are discussed in the Estate Planning page.)
+The probate process in Georgia can be very quick and simple, as long as the decedent had executed her Last Will & Testament; in fact, probate can be avoided completely if the decedent created a revocable living trust.

 Anyone in possession of a decedent’s original Will should locate the Executor and notify the Executor of the Will’s existence.
 If the decedent died without a Will, the decedent’s heirs-at law will have to nominate one person to by the Administrator, to handle the estate through the probate court.